Contax G: Lenses

 The flange distance between the front surface of the lens mount and the film plane is only 29 mm, and Contax released the GA-1 adaptor which allowed the use of Contax/Yashica mount lenses.
 Unlike most bayonet-mount lenses, the Contax G mount uses a breech-lock mechanism similar to the manual-focus Canon FD and FL mount.

-The very high optical quality of the G-series lenses makes them excellent candidates for use with high-resolution digital sensors.
+The high optical quality of the G-series lenses makes them candidates for use with high-resolution digital sensors.
 Adapters are available for the Sony E-mount and Micro Four Thirds digital camera.